babel/website/website/versioned_docs/version-7.0.0/options.md

 "root" packages when considering whether to load `.babelrc` files.

-For example, a monorepo setup that wishes to allow individual packages to have their own configs might with to do
+For example, a monorepo setup that wishes to allow individual packages to have their own configs might want to do

 ```js
 babelrcRoots: [